Manila Science High School: History

-After five years in Intramuros, the school moved to its present site in 1966 with its first principal, Honesto Valdez (1963–1977).
+After five years in Intramuros, the school moved to its present site in Ermita in 1966 with its first principal, Honesto Valdez (1963–1977).
 By 1977, Phase I of the Main Building was completed while the construction of Phase II was still ongoing.

-In September 1977, Evelina P. Barotilla (1977–1988), the second principal, saw the completion of the Manila Science High School Complex and the renovation of the H.A.
+In September 1977, Evelina P. Barotilla, the second principal, saw the completion of the Manila Science High School Complex and the renovation of the H.A.
 Bordner Building.
 The Home Economics Building was built in 1980.
 The whole construction project was financed by the Special Education Fund under the chairmanship of Dr. Josefina Navarro, Superintendent of City Schools, Manila.

-From 1988 until 2002, Manila Science High School was further sharpened under the supervision of Daisy H. Banta.
+In 1988, the school's status was changed from city school to national high school, allowing students outside the City of Manila and the National Capital Region to be eligible for admission.
+From that year until 2000, Manila Science High School was further sharpened under the supervision of Daisy H. Banta.
 Her leadership saw the completion of the Computer Science building; she also spearheaded the School of the Future program, and the French language program.

-The new millennium ushered in the arrival of Susan A. Yano, fourth principal, the completion of the Antonio Maceda Building, and the revival of the Manila Science High School Alumni Association.
-Mrs. Susan A. Yano opted for early retirement.
-Edna P. Parcon, Math Department Head III, was then assigned Officer-in-Charge from July 18, 2002, to January 13, 2003, together with Ms. Betty de la Cruz, Science Supervisor, assigned Supervisor-in-Charge from October 13, 2002, to January 13, 2003.
-Rosita C. Herson became the principal in 2003 until 2006.
-After that, Manila Science High School was under the leadership of Salud S. Sabado from 2006 until November 15, 2008.
+The new millennium ushered in the arrival of Susan A. Yano, the fourth principal, the completion of the Antonio Maceda Building, and the revival of the Manila Science High School Alumni Association.

-Manila Science High School had been under the leadership of Flora A. Valdez for less than a year until her retirement on January 21, 2010.

-Before her retirement, a government project was started: the construction of the Amadome by Manila 5th District Congressman Amado Bagatsing, completed in time for the new school year, being formally inaugurated and turned over by Cong.
-Bagatsing on September 8, 2010.
+During the tenure of principal Flora A. Valdez, a government project in the Amadome was completed in time for the new school year, being formally inaugurated and turned over by Manila 5th District Representative Amado Bagatsing, the project's namesake, on September 8, 2010.

 Due to the implementation of laws for the May 2010 polls, Manila Science did not have a principal until such time that the elected Mayor of Manila appointed new school administrators.

-The school, during the last half of SY 2009-2010 and on the first quarter of SY 2010–2011, was under the leadership of Edna P. Parcon, the school's Mathematics Department Head until August 26, 2010, which welcomed the arrival of the seventh principal Fernando B. Orines.